FOR IMMEDIATE RELEASE

-EAST LANSING, Michigan – Five outstanding journalists will be inducted into the 2022 class of the Michigan Journalism Hall of Fame.
+EAST LANSING, Michigan – Six outstanding journalists will be inducted into the 2023 class of the Michigan Journalism Hall of Fame.

 This year’s inductees have made major, sustained contributions in Michigan journalism.
 They are: